ksg604/walking-school-bus/README.md

 ![open](./readme_images/personal_device.png)

-Mole Seeker should then be installed and run automatically on your device
+Walking School Bus should then be installed and run automatically on your device